University of North Carolina at Chapel Hill student housing: Olde Campus Upper Quad

 Old East residence hall, built in 1795, is located on Cameron Ave.
 Old East is co-ed and hosts about 70 residents on three floors.
-Old East has an elevator, two stairwells, corridor-style hallways, a kitchen with an ice machine, vending machines, a TV room/lounge and a library on the third floor.
-The building is equipped with smoke detectors, alarms and a sprinkler system and central air-conditioning.

 Old East was declared a National Historic Landmark as the oldest state university building in America by the National Park Service in 1965.
-Its cornerstone was laid on October 12, 1793 by William Davie.
+Its cornerstone was laid on October 12, 1793, by William Davie.
 The trustees chose its location and planned to make it the first section of a three-part structure.
 Rather than hire an architect, in the custom of the time they designed it themselves and relied on a local contractor to erect it.
 The trustees deliberately kept the structure austere to save money.
 In 1822, a third story was added.
 In 1844, architect Alexander J. Davis lengthened the building and on its north end attached a façade with windows and pilasters.